-Loretta Wholley, principal of Merici College in the ACT, describes how national teacher certification has been a powerful professional development experience for her staff and a way to recognise and promote excellent teaching.
+Loretta, principal in the ACT, describes how national teacher certification has been a powerful professional development experience for her staff and a way to recognise and promote excellent teaching.

 When she joined Merici College in 2012, Megan Keogh (who had been part of the ACT certification pilot program) became the school's first certified teacher.
 Loretta worked with her to create a role involving supporting graduate teachers and working with experienced teachers to encourage and support them to apply for certification, including to develop a portfolio of evidence.